-The Housing Choice Voucher (HCV) program is financed by the U.S. Department of Housing and Urban Development (HUD) to provide rent subsidies in the form of Housing Assistance Payments (HAP) to private Landlords on behalf of extremely low, very low-income individuals/families, senior citizens, and persons with disabilities.
+The Housing Choice Voucher (HCV) program is financed by the U.S. Department of Housing and Urban Development (HUD) to provide rent subsidies in the form of Housing Assistance Payments (HAP) to private Landlords on behalf of extremely low and very low-income individuals/families, senior citizens, and persons with disabilities.
 The role of HCV landlords is to provide decent, safe, and sanitary housing to a tenant at a reasonable rent.
-The unit must pass the program's housing quality standards and be maintained up to those standards as long as the owner receives housing assistance payments.
+The unit must pass the program's housing quality standards and be maintained up to those standards as long as the owner receives housing assistance payments. ¶

 Typically, a Public Housing Agency sets the Voucher Payment Standards (VPS) based on the Fair Market Rents (FMR), which are established at least annually by the U.S. Department of Housing and Urban Development (HUD).
 The VPS is the maximum subsidy (payment) the Housing Authority can provide toward the contract rent (rent plus utility allowance for utilities, stove or refrigerator paid or provided by the tenant).
-If the contract rent (rent plus utility allowance) is more than the VPS, the family must make up the difference out of its own pocket which can limit the housing options available to low income families.
+If the contract rent (rent plus utility allowance) is more than the VPS, the family must make up the difference out of its own pocket which can limit the housing options available to low-income families.

 The City of Pittsburgh is comprised of 90 different neighborhoods many of which are less than a single square mile.
-The diversity of Housing Authority of the City Pittsburgh's (HACP) jurisdiction results in real estate markets that vastly differ between and within zip codes and even among census tracks.
-For example, one zip code may contain three to four neighborhoods each with varying markets that can change as Pittsburgh continues to become a hub for technology, education and medicine.
-Pittsburgh's unique topography and emerging job sector requires a rent schedule that provides flexibility regardless of location as well as targeting of specific neighborhoods that have historically been unattainable for low income families.
-Utilizing research from the University of Pittsburgh, the HACP identified that average rents in the City were actually higher than the HUD Fair Market Rents and Small Area Fair Market Rents.
+The diversity of the HACP's jurisdiction results in real estate markets that vastly differ between and within zip codes and even among census tractks.
+For example, one zip code may contain three to four neighborhoods each with varying markets that can change as Pittsburgh continues to become a hub for technology, education and health care.
+Pittsburgh's unique topography and emerging job sector requires a rent schedule that provides flexibility regardless of location as well as targeting of specific neighborhoods that have historically been unattainable for low-income families.
+Additionally, the HACP found that the current payment standard perpetuates racial minority concentration as voucher holders were limited to low-income neighborhoods with similar racial demographics.
+According to the American Community Survey most of Pittsburgh's minority populations are concentrated in several regions within the city or in specific neighborhoods.
+These areas also correlate with high concentrations of vouchers participants and high concentrations of poverty.
+Utilizing research from the